 The SAVE RESOURCE FILTER dialog displays.

 - b.
 Enter the Resource Filter Name.

 - c.
 Review / update the filter criteria.

 - d.
 Click Save and Apply.

-The filter control updates to show Filter Resources: <Name of Filter> indicating a filter has been applied.
+The filter control updates to show Filter Resources: <Name of Filter> to indicate that a filter is applied.